MabbottLab/MEGneto/ConfigParams.md

               <details>
                <summary>Parameters</summary>
                Where: searchTaskTrialFun and fcp_5_freqanalysis and fcp_5_taskconnectivity
+                Meaning: Not assigned a specific value, rather it is the umbrella for the fields within it.
                <ul>
                  <!--TASK.TRIALDEF.PARAMETERS.T0SHIFT-->
                  <li>
                   <details>
                    <summary>T0shift</summary>
                    Where: searchTaskTrialFun
+                   Meaning: Specifies the delay time that needs to be corrected for in seconds (e.g. 0.023).
                   </details>
                  </li>
                  <!--TASK.TRIALDEF.PARAMETERS.TEPOCH-->
                  <li>
                   <details>
                    <summary>tEpoch</summary>
-                   Where: searchTaskTrialFun AND Fcp_5_freqanalysis AND Fcp_5_task_Connectivity when reshaping catmatrix into acceptable format
+                   Where: searchTaskTrialFun AND Fcp_5_freqanalysis AND Fcp_5_task_Connectivity when reshaping catmatrix into acceptable format.
+                   Meaning: Specifies the epoch time window (e.g. [-2, 2]).
                   </details>
                  </li>
                 </ul>